Facehugger Types: Every Second Stage Xenomorph

+The Facehugger is a terrifying second stage in the Xenomorph's life cycle, emerging from the Alien egg (ovomorph).
 Like regular Xenomorphs, the facehuggers come in different shapes and sizes.
 They all have the purpose of infecting a host with an embryo, which can depend on the type of the facehugger.
-A Facehugger could theoretically even impregnate a Xenomorph, if the need arises.
-Although the creatures are the beginning of the Alien life-cycle, they can also serve as an attacking force, as they can be even more expandable as regular warriors.
-The list includes the Queen facehugger, giant facehugger, and the white hybrid facehuggers.
+A Facehugger could theoretically even impregnate another type of Xenomorph, if the need arises.
+Although the creatures are the beginning of the Alien life cycle, they can also serve as an attacking force, as they can be even more expandable as regular warriors.
+Here is an overview of the Facehugger, including its anatomy, abilities, and the list of variants, which contain the Queen facehugger, giant facehugger, and the white hybrid facehuggers.

 Regular Facehugger

-The regular facehugger is the most common facehugger type, and appears in almost all entries of the franchise, including movies, comics, and games.
-It emerges from an egg, either by leaping rapidly or crawling slowly, attaches itself to the face of the host, and wraps the tail around the throat.
-Having acid for blood, it is very difficult to remove.
-However, there have been some special cases of facehugger removal in the lore that ended successfully.
-After successfully inserting the embryo, it comes off and dies, seemingly harmlessly.
+The regular facehugger is the most common facehugger type and appears in almost all entries of the franchise, including movies, comics, and games.
+It emerges from an egg (also known as an Ovomorph), either by leaping rapidly or crawling slowly, attaches itself to the face of the host, and wraps the tail around the throat.
 In the expanded universe, the facehuggers have sometimes attacked en masse, with hundreds of them attacking at once.
-This is a good tactic in the case of an Alien hive having not many Xenomorphs warriors, but lots of eggs.
+This is a good tactic in the case of an Alien hive having not many Xenomorph warriors, but lots of eggs.
+Although the Xenomorphs are well known to go to great lengths to protect their young, they seem to cover mostly eggs and chestbursters, not facehuggers.

 Royal Facehugger